-By that time Private Linehan had witnessed the departure of two re-enforcement drafts from Ayr: In mid-November the first had sailed for the Middle East to serve at Suvla Bay on the Gallipoli Peninsula; the second had been a convoluted adventure - the draft had taken ship in mid-March for Egypt but upon arrival there had been obliged to turn around for a return voyage as far as the French Mediterranean port-city of Marseille.
+By the time that he was to be called on active service, Private Curley had witnessed the departure of two re-enforcement drafts from Ayr: In mid-November the first had sailed for the Middle East to serve at Suvla Bay on the Gallipoli Peninsula; the second had been a convoluted adventure - the draft had taken ship in mid-March for Egypt but upon arrival there had been obliged to turn around for a return voyage as far as the French Mediterranean port-city of Marseilles.

-It was on March 28 of the year 1916 that the large 3rd Re-enforcement Draft from Ayr - Private Linehan one of its rank and file - passed through the English south-coast port of Southampton, the first such contingent to embark directly for the Continent.
+It was on March 28 of the year 1916 that the large 3rd Reenforcement Draft from Ayr - Private Curley one of its rank and file - passed through the English south-coast port of Southampton, the first such contingent to embark directly for the Continent.
 Two days afterwards, on the 30th, His Majesty's Transport Archangel docked in the river-port of Rouen, capital city of Normandy and site of the large British Expeditionary Force Base Depot where the draft was now to spend some days in final training and organization before moving on to its rendezvous with the parent Newfoundland Battalion.

-(Right below: The image of a troop-laden 'Archangel' leaving port - likely Southampton - is from the Old Ship Picture Galleries web-site.)
+(Right above: The image of a troop-laden 'Archangel' leaving port - likely Southampton - is from the Old Ship Picture Galleries web-site.)

-(Right below: British troops disembark at an earlier time of the War at Rouen en route to the Western Front. - from Illustration)
+(Right: British troops disembark at an earlier time of the 'War' at Rouen en route to the 'Western Front'. - from Illustration)

-\Apparently the standard length of time for this final training at the outset of the war had been ten days - although this was to become more and more flexible as the War progressed - in areas near Rouen, Étaples, LeHavre and Harfleur that became known notoriously to the troops as the Bull Rings.
+\Apparently the standard length of time for this final training at the outset of the war had been ten days - although this was to become more and more flexible as the War progressed - in areas near Rouen, Étaples, LeHavre and Harfleur that became known notoriously to the troops as the 'Bull Rings'.

 On April 15, a detachment from Rouen of two-hundred eleven other ranks - accompanied by two officers - reported...to duty...with the Newfoundland Battalion already billeted in the village of Englebelmer some three kilometres behind the lines of the Western Front.
-Private Linehan is documented as having been among that number sent from Rouen, a contingent which included not only personnel from Ayr, but also others from Gallipoli and Egypt whose departure from there had been delayed.
+Private Curley is documented as having been among that number sent from Rouen, a contingent which included not only personnel from Ayr, but also others from Gallipoli and Egypt whose departure from there had been delayed.

-Some eight months before the above time, while Private Linehan and his 'F' Company had been beginning their time of training at Ayr in the summer of 1915, those aforementioned four senior companies, 'A', 'B', 'C' and 'D', of the Newfoundland Regiment, had become its 1st Battalion.

-The unit had thereupon been attached to the 88th Infantry Brigade of the 29th Division of the (British) Mediterranean Expeditionary Force and had been despatched to active service.
+Eight months before the above time, while Private Curley and his F Company had been beginning their time of training at Ayr in the summer of 1915, those aforementioned four senior companies, A, B, C and D, of the Newfoundland Regiment, having now become its 1st Battalion, was soon to have been attached to the 88th Infantry Brigade of the 29th Division of the (British) Mediterranean Expeditionary Force and had been dispatched to active service.

-(Right above: Some of the personnel of 'A', 'B', 'C' and 'D' Companies of the 1st Battalion of the Newfoundland Regiment at Aldershot in August of 1915, prior to its departure to active service on the Gallipoli Peninsula - from The Fighting Newfoundlander by Col. G.W.L.
+(Preceding page: Some of the personnel of 'A', 'B', 'C' and 'D' Companies of the '1st Battalion of the Newfoundland Regiment' at Aldershot in August of 1915, prior to its departure to active service on the 'Gallipoli Peninsula' - from The Fighting Newfoundlander by Col. G.W.L.
 Nicholson, C.D.)

 On August 20 of 1915, the Newfoundland Battalion had embarked in the Royal Navy Harbour of Devonport onto the requisitioned passenger-liner Megantic for passage to the Middle East and to the fighting against the Turks.
-There, a month later - having spent some two weeks billeted in British barracks in the vicinity of the Egyptian capital, Cairo - on September 20, the 1st Battalion was to land at Suvla Bay on the Gallipoli Peninsula.
+There, a month later - having spent some two weeks billeted in British barracks in the vicinity of the Egyptian capital, Cairo - on September 20, the 1st Battalion was to land at Suvla Bay on the Gallipoli Peninsula\.

-(Preceding page: The image of Megantic, here in her peacetime colours of a 'White Star Line' vessel, is from the Old Ship Picture Galleries web-site.)
+(Right above: The image of 'Megantic', here in her peace-time colours of a 'White Star Line' vessel, is from the 'Old Ship Picture Galleries' web-site.)